Hunger and Eating: Learn It 3—Eating Disorders

 bulimia nervosa

-Bulimia is associated with many adverse health consequences that can include kidney failure, heart failure, and tooth decay.
-In addition, these individuals often suffer from anxiety and depression, and they are at an increased risk for substance abuse (Mayo Clinic, 2012b).
-The lifetime prevalence rate for bulimia nervosa is estimated at around 1% for women and less than 0.5% for men (Smink, van Hoeken, & Hoek, 2012).
+Bulimia is associated with many adverse health consequences that can include electrolyte imbalances, kidney failure, heart failure, and tooth decay from repeated exposure to stomach acid.
+In addition, individuals with bulimia often suffer from anxiety and depression, and they are at an increased risk for substance abuse (Mayo Clinic, 2012b).
+Lifetime prevalence rates for bulimia nervosa range from 1% to 3% in women and from 0.5% to over 1% in men (van Hoeken & Hoek, 2020).[1]

 binge eating disorder